Credy looks to digitize personal lending in India

 Yahoo hackers manipulated search results for ‘erectile dysfunction medications’

 Lending platform Credy is looking to change the way people gain access to personal loans in India.
-The company, which is currently a part of Y Combinator’s Winter 2017 batch, is digitizing the process and improving access to capital for residents, by opening up peer-to-peer loans to a wider group of borrowers and lenders.
+The company, which is currently a part of Y Combinator’s Winter 2017 batch, is digitizing the process and improving access to capital for residents by opening up peer-to-peer loans to a wider group of borrowers and lenders.

 Credy is riding the wave of a few major reforms in India that will make it easier to identify applicants, determine their creditworthiness and increase digital banking.
 The first was the establishment and adoption of the Aadhaar ID system, which is the world’s largest biometric ID system with more than a billion Indian residents enrolled.